Xiaobingshen/merrymegnetic/README.md

-# High-Frequency Magnetic Component Iron Loss Prediction
+# High-Frequency Magnetic Component Core Loss Prediction

 This repository provides resources and methodologies for predicting iron losses in high-frequency (HF) magnetic components using advanced machine learning techniques.
 It includes datasets, code, and detailed methodologies from three key studies.